TL;DR: Wash your face, rub in a non-inflammatory shave cream. Enjoy.

 First things first, wet your hair.
 The part of your hair that’s visible is made up of dead keratin cells, which are generally quite hard — especially facial hair.
 You’ll want at least a minute of soaking for best results.

-Note: Shaving immediately after you shower means is an ideal way to prep your skin while adding any steps to your morning routine.
+Note: Shaving immediately after you shower is an ideal way to prep your skin without adding any additional steps to your morning routine.

 In case it’s not intuitive as to why cutting softer hair is better for your skin, think of it this way:

 Softer hair is easier to cut, which means that less cutting force is needed.
 Less force means less initial load needed (i.e. how hard you press the razor against your skin).
-The more load, the drag force, which leads to more blade friction against your skin.
+More load creates greater drag force, which leads to more blade friction against your skin.

 Warm or cold?

-This topic is less clear cut in terms of conclusion.
-Many shavers swear by the benefits of cold water, while other’s insist on warm.
-Both temperatures achieve the same softening advantage, but there are some nuances in terms of the opening of your pores, and the movement of the hair follicles.
+This topic is less clear-cut in terms of conclusion.
+Many shavers swear by the benefits of cold water, while others insist on warm water.
+Both temperatures achieve the same softening advantage, but there are some nuances in terms of the opening of your pores and the movement of the hair follicles.
 Generally, your mileage may vary in terms of temperature, but we recommend using warm water ahead of the shave.
 Especially since some of the other benefits of cold water (helping the follicles stand up) can be achieved in other ways.

 While you're at it, wash your face.